GoogleCloudPlatform/ai-platform-samples/prediction/xgboost/structured/base/README.md

-# Online Prediction with scikit-learn
+# Online Prediction with xgboost

 ## Overview